-Lisa Gennetian is a research professor at the Steinhardt School of Culture, Education, and Human Development at New York University.
+Lisa Gennetian is a research professor at the Steinhardt School of Culture, Education, and Human Development at New York University and a Visiting Associate Professor in the Sanford School of Public Policy.
 Her research spans multiple areas of U.S. poverty issues, including income security and stability, early care and education, and children’s development.
 Prior to moving to academia in 2016 Lisa held positions at MDRC, the Brookings Institution, and Ideas42.

 She has published numerous papers, reports, and book chapters synthesizing experimental evidence related to poverty.
 In 2015 Lisa launched the beELL Initiative, applying insights from behavioral economics to design strategies to support parent engagement in, and enhance the impacts of, early childhood interventions.
 She was a lead author of the groundbreaking Baby’s First Years study, the first study in the United States to assess the impact of poverty reduction on infant and toddlers’ cognitive, emotional, and brain development.